yschroe/chessalyzer.js/README.md

     ```typescript
     interface SquareData {
-        // The square in algebraic notation (e.g. 'a2')
+        // The square in algebraic notation (e.g. 'a2').
         alg: string;

-        // The square in board coordinates (e.g. [6,0])
+        // The square in board coordinates (e.g. [6,0]).
         coords: number[];

         // The piece that starts at the passed square.
 If no piece starts at the passed square, piece is null.
         piece: {
-            // Name of the piece (e.g. 'Pa' for the a-pawn)
+            // Name of the piece (e.g. 'Pa' for the a-pawn).
             color: string;
             // Color of the piece ('b' or 'w').
             name: string;